airbytehq/airbyte/airbyte-integrations/connectors/source-myhours/bootstrap.md

 ## Authentication

 My Hours exposes a REST API with username/password authorization.
 Giving the possibilities to use a refresh token aftwerwards.
 Since this refresh token is auto-rotating this connector only supports username/password.

-* Auth Token - The most common authentication method in Sentry.
-Connector only supports this method.
-* DSN Authentication - Only some API endpoints support this method.
-Not supported by this connector.
-* API Keys - Keys are passed using HTTP Basic auth, and a legacy means of authenticating.
-They will still be supported but are disabled for new accounts.
-Not supported by this connector.